-As of June 30, 2021, our total debt, was \$0 as compared to \$884,000 on December 31, 2020.
+For the nine months ended September 30, 2021, our total debt was \$0 as compared to \$884,000 for the year ended December 31, 2020.
 The change in total debt is primarily due to the dilution in our ownership and voting interests in Micronet, causing us to cease consolidating Micronet's operations in our financial statements commencing from May 9, 2021.